(recreated from the original 1997 USPC website FAQ's)

 31. The premiere Witness cards that allow you to gain Resource points when certain Keyword cards are played, do they only gain Resource when you are the Active player since only Active is listed in the Activators, not Conspiracy?

 A. Correct, the cards are Active only, so you do not build Resource points when you are the Conspiracy player.
 However, when you are the Active player, you do build RP when your opponent plays the specific keyword cards against you as well as the cards you play with that keyword.
+I believe the answer for question 23 from 1997 above is incorrect.

 32. "Unexplainable Time Loss" (#257), if "the current player's turn ends immediately", does the Conspiracy player also have to end his/her turn and miss any of the remaining phases such as debriefing?